t0mpr1c3/DAKexport/stitches.md

 ## Other machine knitting techniques?

-There are other machine knitting techniques like weaving, thread lace, plating and so on.
+There are other machine knitting techniques like weaving, thread lace, plating, beading and so on.
 Whether these can be marked in DAK I don't know.
 There are likely techniques that I am unaware of.
 Please make a note of any that you might be interested in using.

+## Hand knitting techniques

+There are hand knitting techniques like entrelac, "bobble stitches", and so on that don't have equivalents in machine knitting.
+These are a low priority, but please make a note of the ones that can be coded in DAK.

+## Pattern annotations

+"Memos", placement of stitch markers, and other annotations, can be important features of a pattern.
+It may be possible to incorporate some of these.